Fairbanks BEST Curriculum Notice – September 20, 2016

 Fairbanks BEST (Building Educational Success Together) provides an alternative for families to teach state standards and grade level expectations using methods and materials of their choice.
 Fairbanks BEST combines the structure of the FNSBSD with a philosophy of individualized learning.

-The school is comprised of three programs:
+The school is comprised of two programs:

 - Homeschool: K-12 students receive an allotment for purchasing curriculum materials of their choice that align with an Individual Learning Plan (ILP) and state standards.